dalenewman/Transformalize/README.md

 Here is the process for adding an entity:

-1. Alter the input entity to include a version field (see above)
+1. Identify or add a version field to the source records if possible
 1. Add the entity in the `<entities/>` section.
 1. Run `tfl` in `check` mode to get the field definitions.
 1. Add the fields to your new entity (in the arrangement)